MarkBind/markbind/docs/userGuide/gettingStarted.md

 <big>**3.
 Preview the site**</big>

-Run the following command in the same directly.
+Run the following command in the same directory.
 It will generate a website from your source files, start a web server, and open a <trigger trigger="click" for="modal:quickStart-livePreview">live preview</trigger> of your site in your default Browser.

 <modal large title="Live Preview" id="modal:quickStart-livePreview">
 <include src="glossary.md#live-preview" inline/>